During the initial connection of Katana x Shopify integration, you can choose whether to import stock levels for products from Shopify to Katana.

 When connecting Shopify to Katana, we import all open sales orders from Shopify to Katana.
 As a result, the Committed amount for related products increases in Katana.
 If you are looking to reconcile the stock levels imported from Shopify to Katana, then use the following calculation:

 Inventory quantity in Shopify = In stock in Katana - Committed quantity in Katana

 - The inventory quantity for "Product A" shows 7 pcs in Shopify.

 - I have an "Unfulfilled" sales order in Shopify for 3 pcs of "Product A".

 - When I connect Katana to Shopify and select to import initial stock to Katana, then the "In stock" quantity in Katana will show 10 pcs for "Product A".
-Katana will also import the open sales order and display a "Committed" quantity for "Product A" of 3 pcs.
+Katana will also import the open SO and display a Committed quantity for "Product A" of 3 pcs.

 When should I switch the initial stock import ON?

 We recommend switching it ON during the initial connection of Shopify x Katana integration to get your stock levels easily into Katana.
 But import your product stock levels from Shopify only if you keep track of correct product stock levels in Shopify.

 When you are reconnecting to Shopify or reconfiguring the integration settings, you are opt out from syncing stock levels by default.
 We suggest keeping it switched OFF to avoid importing double stock levels into Katana.
 Only switch it ON during reconnection or reconfiguration if you have cleared all your data in Katana and wish to start fresh, or if you have deleted the Stock adjustment that was created during the initial connection for recording stock levels in Katana.

 If you have accidentally re-imported your stock levels in double, you can find and delete the related Stock adjustment that was created for recording the stock levels in Katana in Stock screen > Stock adjustments tab.